apache/pulsar-site/versioned_docs/version-3.0.x/io-cli.md

 | `--ram` | The RAM (in bytes) that needs to be allocated per source instance (applicable only to the process and Docker runtimes).
 | `-st`, `--schema-type` | The schema type.<br /> Either a built-in schema (for example, AVRO and JSON) or custom schema class name to be used to encode messages emitted from source.
 | `--source-config` | Source config key/values.
-| `--source-config-file` | The path to a YAML config file specifying the source's configuration.
+| `--source-config-file` | The absolute path to a YAML config file specifying the source's configuration.
 | `-t`, `--source-type` | The source's connector provider.
 | `--tenant` | The source's tenant.
 |`--producer-config`| The custom producer configuration (as a JSON string).